-BIO 470-9 Special Topics Special topics in biology in depth, depending on
+BIO 470-9 Special Topics (3) Special topics in biology in depth, depending on demand and staff.

-BIO 480-486 Biology Research

-Individual research performed in consultation with a biology professor on a research project.
+BIO 480-486 Biology Research (1-3) Individual research performed in consultation with a biology professor on a research project.
 Prerequisites: Biology major with Junior or Senior standing, or instructor consent.

-BIO 497 W: Coordinating Seminar Pertinent topics discussed by students.
+BIO 497 W: Coordinating Seminar (1) Pertinent topics discussed by students.
 Required for all biology majors.
 One lecture period during which students present both written and oral papers.